Illustration for: AI projects should aim to cut equipment downtime 15% in six months

 Related Topics: #AI #equipment downtime #data quality #scope creep #production tools #VentureBeat #AI projects #data pipelines

-Whether firms will consistently apply these six lessons remains unclear, but the evidence suggests that without disciplined goal‑setting and pristine data, AI initiatives are likely to repeat past failures.
+I’m not sure every firm will adopt all six lessons consistently, but the pattern suggests that without clear goals and clean data, AI projects are likely to repeat the same mistakes.

 Further Reading